 MixBloom provides a social media content creation service for agencies.
 Our team creates custom content for your clients that you can resell as your own without the need to hire more people.

 Our white label solution also helps agencies to handle scheduling, approvals and feedback.
 All feedback and requests for changes gets picked up by our team, who takes care of all the edits.
+And you get access to our professional white label dashboard to manage all your clients in one place:

-8. How to Find New Clients
+8. How to find new clients

 Your agency is going to be pretty pointless (and not very profitable) without clients.